-Whether you use raw HTML/CSS or a CMS like WordPress, updating your current template is just a matter of browsing a trusted marketplace until you find something that you like.
+Whether you use raw HTML/CSS or a CMS website builder, updating your current template is just a matter of browsing a trusted marketplace until you find something that you like.
 More importantly, you’ll be getting a professionally designed template for a modest investment (as low as $15), so this is one of quickest and easiest ways to actually improve your site.

 2. Update your SEO Knowledge

 Google is by far the largest traffic source you can have, but it’s also a tricky one, because its algorithms change pretty much daily.
 Even if you know how SEO works, therefore, once in a while it would be a good idea to get a refresher and learn about the latest trends in the field.
 The guys from SEOMoz publish a list of updated ranking factors every year (here is the 2014 edition).
 That is a good place to get started.

 As you probably know, your content needs not only to be juicy, but also well written, else you’ll end up losing many visitors along the way.
 That is why you need to always be working on your writing skills.
 BBC has a Learning English section on its website.
 There you’ll find many resources.
 Another useful website for this purpose is called Daily Writing Tips.
 Every day they publish a new tip about punctuation, grammar, spelling and the like.

 Mobile is the biggest trend we have seen in years.
 Just consider that the first smartphone was introduced in 2007 (the first iPhone) and eight years later we already have more mobile than desktop Internet users!
 Google already made clear that it’s essential to make your site mobile friendly if you want to get good search rankings, so make sure you are doing just that!
 Luckily you can use a tool offered by Google itself to make sure your site respects the necessary criteria.